IBM-Cloud/terraform-provider-ibm/website/docs/r/is_public_address_range.html.markdown

 # ibm_is_public_address_range

-Create, update, and delete a public address range.For more information, see [use a Public address range]().
+Create, update, and delete a public address range.
+For more information, see [creating public address range](https://cloud.ibm.com/docs/vpc?topic=vpc-par-creating&interface=ui).

 **Note:**
 The Public Address Range feature is currently available only with the `Select Availability`.